Loading...

 Texas HOA law is governed primarily by the Texas Property Code, Chapters 201-215, establishing one of the nation's most flexible but homeowner-protective regulatory frameworks.
 Unlike states with strict fine caps, Texas does not impose a statewide maximum fine amount — but imposes a "reasonableness" standard that has proven effective in limiting board overreach.

-This guide covers everything you need to know about Texas HOA law: how to fight violations under §209.007, your rights as outlined in §209.006, the restrictions on foreclosure under HB 886, and how Texas courts enforce the "reasonableness" standard against excessive fines.
+This guide covers everything you need to know about Texas HOA law: how to fight violations under §209.006–§209.007, the enforcement policy and fine schedule your HOA must adopt under §209.0061, and the limits on foreclosing for fine-only debt under §209.009.
 Use the sections below to find the information most relevant to your situation.

 Under §209.007, yes — but the requirement is less rigorous than in other states.
 The HOA must provide notice of the violation and an opportunity to be heard before imposing a fine.
 The hearing does not require an independent committee (unlike Florida), but must be fair and allow you to present evidence.
 Many boards delegate hearings to committees anyway for legal protection.